bgeraci714/beyond-the-system/README.md

 # beyond-the-system

-To get the game to run, all you need to do is run game.py and the rest is taken care of.

 Beyond the System is a procedurally generated space exploration game meant to serve as the final project for our programming fundamentals class created by Blake Geraci and Ashley Hartzler.